YevaGabrielyan/thesis/README.md

 * Wolfram Mathematica 12.0
 * OpenCV

-Detailed description of the algorithms and the implementation are described in paper which can be provided upon request.
+Detailed descriptions of the algorithms and the implementation are described in paper which can be provided upon request.